Conjunctions

 Unlike coordinators, subordinators do not give equal emphasis to the ideas that they connect.
 The clause which begins with a conjunction - the dependent clause - receives less emphasis.

-"IF" IS ONE of the most powerful conjunctions, and it creates conditional clauses.
+"If" is one of the most powerful conjunctions, and it creates conditional clauses.
+"Unless" and "provided" are some other conjunctions.

 We use "because" to focus on the reason for something, and "while" and "as' to focus on the result.